kr-stn/LakeR/README.md

+**Disclaimer: This repository was part of a university project in 2012.
+Scripts and expected data formats are likely outdated.
+Use at your own risk.**

 This collection of scripts was developed as a proof of concept during a university course for processing large Landsat data sets with R and automatically detect lakes.
 The goal is to automatically create binary lake masks so one can evaluate lake growth and lake distribution with minimal investment of time and money.